Monet Designer Scarves

-When I was about 15 years old I discovered Claude Monet.
-My art teacher opened the windows of wonder for me with his beautiful violet colours and painting style….what a combination and I was hungry to see more of his work.
-I didn’t know then the path my life would follow, into the world of colour and texture, and that Monet would accompany me along the way.
+“When I was about 15 years old I discovered Claude Monet.
+My art teacher opened the windows of wonder for me when she introduced me to his beautiful violet colours and painting style.
+What a wonderful combination and I was hungry to see more of his work.
+I didn’t know then the path my life would take into the world of colour and texture, and that Monet would accompany me along the way.”

-My loom was set up in our cottage after some time away from it.
-I’d ordered my first box of yarn which I excitedly spread on the floor.
+“My loom was set up in our cottage after six years in storage.
+I know this because of the dates on the newspapers that I had used to wrap it for protection.
+I had taken delivery of my first yarn order which I excitedly spread on the floor.
 I sat in the middle of the cones of colour and thought ‘what next’.
-Inspiration came in the form of a book I’d bought about Claude Monet.
-I draped swatches of coloured yarn across the beautiful Impressionist paints.
-The muse had struck and continues to inspire me daily as I dye and weave.
-Hence Wearable Art ~ Inspired by Art
+Inspiration came in the form of a book about Claude Monet that I had bought a couple of years before.
+I draped swatches of coloured yarn across the beautiful Impressionist paintings.
+The muse had struck and continues to inspire me daily as I dye and weave.”

 ‘My Kavanagh Musings’

-A poet came to visit our school when I was a young one of about twelve.
+“A poet came to visit our school when I was a young one of about twelve.
 A Cavan poet, called Tom McIntyre.
-He spoke.
-I was enthralled.
+As he spoke, I was enthralled.
 I think he was doing a reading in the school that day, probably for the leaving cert students.
-I drank in his presence…a real living poet….And then….I was aware he was speaking to me, I quickly focus my eyes and he is telling me that I had “a typical Monaghan face, with a ‘far away from home’ look in my eyes”.
-I think that the poet saw something in me….maybe a bit of that Monaghan ‘quareness’.
+I drank in his presence, a real living poet!
+And then, I was aware that he was speaking to me.
+I quickly focused my eyes and he was telling me that I had “a typical Monaghan face, with a ‘far away from home’ look in my eyes”.
+I think that the poet recognised something in me….maybe a bit of that Monaghan ‘quareness’.

 Well this came back to me recently as I thought about Patrick Kavanagh, his poetry and his ‘place’ in Monaghan.
-I grasp his emotions about Monaghan.
-And then my thoughts go to a wonderful evening spent at Annamakerrig….and a performance by the Abbey players of ‘The Great Hunger’, a very special adaptation of Patrick Kavanagh’s poem by none other than Tom McIntyre!
+I understand his emotions about Monaghan.
+And then my thoughts wander to a wonderful evening spent at The Tyrone Guthrie Centre, an artists retreat in Annamakerrig.
+There was a performance, by the Abbey players, of ‘The Great Hunger’.
+This was a very special adaptation of Patrick Kavanagh’s poem, by none other than Tom McIntyre!

-There is nothing finer than a well-dressed man wearing a scarf, in my opinion!
-A Kavanagh inspired man’s scarf, woven with fine cotton and Donegal tweed wool, makes a great addition to any man’s winter wardrobe, regardless of age.
+“There is nothing finer than a well-dressed man wearing a scarf “, says Liz.
+A Kavanagh inspired man’s scarf, woven with fine cotton and Donegal tweed wool, makes a great addition to any man’s wardrobe, regardless of age.
 They are a stylish accessory to wear with a cosy winter coat, for both smart and casual dressing.

 The Renaissance luxury wrap collection is inspired by the wonderful lace making heritage of County Monaghan.
-To the north of the county we have the crochet Clones lace and to the south we have the applique Carrickmacross lace.
+To the north of the county we have the crochet Clones lace and to the south we have the appliqué Carrickmacross lace.
 In tough times these skills played a vital role in the survival of families and thus they are an important part of who we are in these parts.
 A perfect tie-in to the ‘Tale of Two Worlds’ theme of Ireland’s Ancient East.